kbouck/cheatsheets/monitoring/datadog/datadog-vector.md

 # history

-- In 2021, Datadog acquired Timber Technologies, developers of Vector
+- In 2021, Datadog acquired Timber Technologies (developers of Vector)